Documentation Index

 13.3 Encryption

 All SQLite data is encrypted at rest using SQLCipher.
 A 256-bit key is generated on first launch and stored in the platform keystore (iOS Keychain / Android Keystore).
-The key is never written to iCloud, Google Drive, or any cloud backup.13.4 Delete All Data
+The key is never written to iCloud, Google Drive, or any cloud backup.

 - No streaks.
 No consecutive day tracking of any kind.